 “Think about one primary practice that you think you could do for each: Seek > Sense > Share.
 Please share these with other participants.” – Harold Jarche

-I have mapped my personal routines.
-Still a work in progress.
+I have mapped my routines—still a work in progress.

-Like Karen Jeannette, I try to create contents of value through few mindmaps / visual synthesis / sketchnotes, sometimes presentations, blogging – still struggling to do so frequently and with added value.
+Like Karen Jeannette, I try to create value through a few mindmaps / visual synthesis / sketchnotes, presentations, and blogging – I still struggle to do so frequently and with added value.

-In that same blog post, I have shared my habits.
-To me, the key learning from this workshop is: discernement “or knowing when, and with whom to share.” as you shared in the previous post 15.
+In that same blog post, I shared my habits.
+The key to learning from this workshop is discernment, “or knowing when and with whom to share.” as you shared in the previous post 15.
 Content Creation.

-Based on a conversation in person and/or online with people, I may do a follow up with sharing on one social channel, email or just a blog post.
-Sometimes, I also just don’t do any sharing.
-I may do so later after conversations and actions, when time allows.
+Based on a conversation in person and online with people, I may follow up by sharing on one social channel, email, or blog post.
+Sometimes, I also don’t do any sharing.
+However, when time allows, I may do so later after conversations and actions.

-Using the PKM Quest resource, that is shared by Harold in the workshop.
-Identifing people to help me in my quest.
+Using the PKM Quest resource, which Harold shared in the workshop.
+I am identifying people to help me in my quest.
 Who is my PKM crew?
-Those are activities I need to work as I could not do them over the workshop.
+I must work on those activities as I could not do them during the workshop.

 The Next Steps